naganandana-n/Reentrancy-Attack/README.md

 ## References

 [Reentrancy Attack | Smart Contract Security Tutorial Part 2](https://www.youtube.com/watch?v=3sIwIYfeOD8) \
-Note: The code linked to the video may have had issues, which have been addressed and fixed in this repository.
+Note: The code linked to the video may have had issues, which have been addressed and fixed here.